How to Wave Hair: 4 Different Ways to Achieve the Beach Waves Hair

 Lock your waves in.

-Look 4: How to Wear Messy Beach Wavy Hair
+Look 4: How to Wear Messy Beach Waves Hair

 The best way to have long wavy hair that lasts is to prep while your strands are still damp.
 Wash and condition your hair, then gently towel-dry.